 Every software eventually needs a facelift.
-At the NAB Show 2013, we caught up with Paul Neyrinck to talk about the additional feature of the V-Control app for iPad and iPad mini.
+During NAB 2013, we caught up with Paul Neyrinck to talk about the additional feature of the V-Control app for iPad or iPad mini.

 I also love using the programmable softkeys which definitely speed things up recalling all my favorite functionality.
 Having a touch screen is definitely an advantage as it allows me to focus more on playing instead of fiddling around with key commands.